 This was also long before paved highways and the infrastructure to support motorized travel existed across much of the United States, especially in the West.
 There were few places to get fuel, water, or food.
-The sisters decided to follow the newly christened “Lincoln Highway” stretching from Manhattan to the southern shores of the Golden Gate in San Francisco, but “highway” today denotes perhaps a grander road than actually existed then.
+The sisters decided to follow the newly christened “Lincoln Highway” stretching from Manhattan to the southern shores of the Golden Gate in San Francisco, but “highway” today bears little resemblance to the road than actually existed then.
 Much of it was simply rough dirt tracks.
 They’d be on their own, left to figure out how to navigate, resupply, source petrol, and defend themselves.
 Bandits still held up stagecoaches in the more desolate parts of the highway.

-To prepare, Gussie and Addie went on long-distance rides in New York, growing accustomed to long days in the saddle and exposure to elements, testing their gear and clothing, gradually increasing the distance they rode until finally they were ready.
+To prepare, Gussie and Addie went on long-distance rides in New York, growing accustomed to entire days in the saddle and exposure to the elements, testing their gear and clothing, gradually increasing the distance they rode until finally they were ready.

 “There were no road maps west of the Mississippi,” their great-nephew Robert Van Buren once said of his aunts’ trip.
 “The roads were just cow passes, dirt trails, wagon trails, things like that.”